A fabrication guide for planar silicon quantum dot heterostructures

 \subsection{Interfaces}

-The story of the heterostructure does not end at materials.
-To fully characterize the heterostructure, the interfaces between the constituent materials have to be considered.
+To fully characterize the heterostructure, the \textit{interfaces} between the constituent materials have to be considered.
 The physics of interfaces is a broad field with many interesting topics.
 There are many examples where the discontinuity at the interface between two materials can lead to interesting physics, such as Rashba-type spin-orbit coupling\cite{Bychkov1984}, or a finite conductivity at the interface between the two insulators \ce{LaAlO}/\ce{SrTiO3}\cite{Ohtomo2004}.

-Back to the planar quantum dot heterostructure.
-The three heterostructures studied have many interfaces, starting from the Si/\ce{SiO2} to the metal/oxide interface.
+The three heterostructures studied in this work have many interfaces, starting from the Si/\ce{SiO2} to the metal/oxide interface.
 Naturally, the addition of an extra layer of material also introduces an additional interface where effects might occur.